Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Discussion

 The longer and shallower eclipses seen in the optical bands indicate that a substantial fraction of the optical emission originates in an extended region surrounding the NS.
 The characteristic radius of the eclipsed emitting region at wavelength $\lambda$ is given by

-We obtain $R_{g_S}\simeq(1.39$--$4.87)\times10^9\,{\rm cm}$ and $R_{i_S}\simeq(4.17$--$10.44)\times10^9\,{\rm cm}$, indicating a larger characteristic size for the redder optical emission.
+We obtain $R_{g_{\rm s}}\simeq(1.39$--$4.87)\times10^9\,{\rm cm}$ and $R_{i_{\rm s}}\simeq(4.17$--$10.44)\times10^9\,{\rm cm}$, indicating a larger characteristic size for the redder optical emission.
 The eclipse depths are likewise consistent with a progressively larger extended/uneclipsed contribution at longer wavelengths.

-The optical flare detected during eclipse (see Section~\ref{subsubsec:optical flare}) provides additional clues about the companion.
-Its occurrence at a phase when the NS and the inner accretion flow are occulted, combined with the absence of any simultaneous increase in X-ray emission, rules out a thermonuclear X-ray burst with direct reprocessing as the origin.
-Instead, the flare properties resemble impulsive magnetic events in active late-type stars, in which a brief heating episode produces a hot, blue continuum followed by a more gradual cooling phase.
-The fact that the flare remains visible during eclipse implies that its emitting region is not obscured together with the NS and accretion flow.
+The optical flare detected during eclipse (see Section~\ref{subsubsec:optical flare}) also provides additional clues about the companion.
+The flare properties resemble impulsive magnetic events in active late-type stars, in which a brief heating episode produces a hot, blue continuum followed by a more gradual cooling phase.
+The fact that the flare remains visible during eclipse implies that its emitting region is not obscured together with the NS and the inner accretion flow.
 This points to the hemisphere of the Roche-lobe–filling companion facing the observer as the most likely site of emission.
-Overall, our interpretation is consistent with the expected magnetic activity of late-type dwarfs, as K-type stars are known to produce energetic flares (e.g. \citealt{Yang2023}).
+Overall, this would be consistent with our estimate of a companion star with a spectral type of K4 to M0, which is known to produce such energetic flares from magnetic activities \citep[e.g.][]{Yang2023}.
+However, the possibility of the optical flare originating from the reprocessed emission of a type-I X-ray burst cannot be completely ruled out.
+For example, a recent study by \citet{Rikame2025} showed that type-I X-ray bursts can indeed be detected during eclipses as reprocessed emission, although in their cases the emission can be detected in the X-ray band, while for the optical flare under discussion here, no simultaneous increase in X-rays was detected.